senx/pywarp/README.md

 The functions it provides can be used to fetch data from a Warp 10 instance into a [Pandas](https://pandas.pydata.org) [dataframe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) or a [Spark](https://spark.apache.org) [dataframe](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes).
 A function is also provided for loading data from [HFiles](https://blog.senx.io/introducing-hfiles-cloud-native-infinite-storage-for-time-series-data/) into a Spark dataframe.

-Finally a function allows the conversion of native Warp 10 *wrappers* into a Pandas dataframe.
+A function also allows the conversion of native Warp 10 *wrappers* into a Pandas dataframe.

+An `exec` function allows the execution of WarpScript on a Warp 10 instance and the retrieval of the result.

 # Installation